aogallo/dotfiles/README.md

 This is the repository with all information about StyLua: [Stylua](https://github.com/JohnnyMorganz/StyLua)

-To install Stylua with Homebew
+To install Stylua with Homebew, run the following:

 ```bash
 brew install stylua